danong/insight-coding-challenge/README.md

 ##Speed/Scalability

-This program can process the 1,792 given examples in 0.964s while running on my laptop (i5-4200U, 8GB RAM running Kubuntu 16.04).
+This program can process the 1,792 given examples in 0.964s while running on my laptop (i5-4200U 2x1.6 GHz processor with 8GB RAM running Kubuntu 16.04).
 That's about 1850 transactions processed per second.
-If we were to expect more transactions per second, I would reimplement my algorithm using C++ for great speed and efficiency.
+If we were to expect more transactions per second, I would reimplement my algorithm using C++ for great speed/efficiency and use more powerful hardware.